Macho: Core Themes

 Race and Tribe Supremacy

 Men’s violence toward and killing of other men based upon feelings of one’s supremacy in the racial or tribal context has been known for centuries on our planet.
 No solutions to unrestrained behaviors of men stemming from believing their race or tribe is superior to all others have ever been discovered by humanity.
 Those who believe in such racial or tribal superiority usually see themselves as being on the correct path in this life even though they actually are on the road to self-destruction.

 However, when men of one race get involved emotionally and sexually with men of another race, the outcome can be of obvious benefits to both.
 Those who are against interracial pairings usually see themselves as being on the correct path in this life even though they actually are on the road to self-destruction.

 Perhaps the most controversial of all is when men go with their instincts to execute other men.
-This theme draws upon the imbalance of power that one man has over another.
+This theme draws upon the imbalance of power that one man has over another and the pleasures that a man can feel while taking another man’s life.

 Using the Core Themes in Storytelling